Samuel Bemis

+Biography

 Bemis was a Boston dentist when in April 1840 he acquired an early camera and became one of the first Americans to take a photograph.
 His extant daguerreotypes include views of Boston and of the White Mountains of New Hampshire.
 These images are the earliest known American photographs of natural landscapes.

 Bemis's interest in photography began in March 1840 when he attended a series of lectures and demonstration of the daguerreotype process given by François Fauvel-Gouraud, a pupil of Louis-Jacques Mandé Daguerre and an agent for Alphonse Giroux & Cie., sole manufacturers of equipment endorsed by Daguerre.
 (Daguerre had announced his process in early 1839.
 Gouraud arrived in New York City on November 23, 1839, there exhibited daguerreotypes in December, and in January lectured in Philadelphia.
 By March he was lecturing in Boston with Edward Everett Hale among his other students; from there he travelled on to Providence, Rhode Island, and by 1842 was listed as a daguerrean in Buffalo, New York.)